What Language Is The Quran Written In

 Sabil Al-Quran

-While translations are valuable tools for non-Arabic speakers to access Islamic teachings, they inevitably fall short in capturing the full meaning of the original text.
+While translations of the Quran are valuable tools for non-Arabic speakers to access Islamic teachings, they inevitably fall short in capturing the full meaning of the original text.
 Translations may inadvertently alter meanings or fail to convey certain intricacies present in Arabic.

 Thus, reading directly from an authentic Arabic copy ensures accuracy and avoids potential misinterpretations.